ADBLOCK #102

 Fees $3,292 $3,292

-The following table and chart show the ethnic background for students who recently graduated from University of Illinois at Urbana-Champaign with a bachelor's in special ed.
+The following table and chart show the ethnic background for students who recently graduated from University of Illinois Urbana-Champaign with a bachelor’s in special education.

 Ethnic Background Number of Students